 - Green Hell

 If you’re looking for some games like State of Decay, try its sequel.
-State of Decay 2 takes the formula of the first game and expands on it in every way possible.
+State of Decay 2 takes the formula of the first game and improves it in every way possible.
 The map is bigger, and there is more focus on co-op gameplay.
 Team up with your buddies and go bash some zombies, or go solo.
 It's up to you.

 The combat mechanics have hugely improved.
 It doesn’t feel clunky anymore.
 It gets repetitive but stays fun throughout the game.

-You’ll go out into the world infested with zombies, save randomly generated survivors, and take them along on your disparate adventures.
+You’ll go out into a world to kill the infected and save random survivors to take along on your disparate adventures.
 Managing your companions and crafting are two pillars of this post-apocalyptic game.
 If you’re not paying due attention to these elements, the survivors you just saved won’t last long.
 And when they die, all the essential upgrades are gone with them.
 It can be a little overwhelming at first, but the game slowly eases you into its subtle mechanics.
 Once you get the hang of it, it’s one hell of a ride.

 It’s easy to get lost in the world of Dying Light.
 At first glance, it might not look like something you’d be sinking hundreds of hours into, but before you know it, you’ll be spending an unhealthy amount of time climbing the rooftops and finding innovative ways to kill zombies.

 After a brief tutorial section, where you learn the basic mechanics, you’re let loose in the city plagued with a mysterious epidemic.
 Since going out means going on a suicide mission, only a few leave the safe zone to do chores for others.
-The fate of the city lies on your shoulders as you’re one of the few ‘runners‘ left.
-Go out, scavenge for supplies, hone in on your crafting skills and be the savior everyone desperately needs.
+The fate of the city lies on your shoulders as you’re one of the few "runners" left.
+Go out, scavenge for supplies, hone your crafting skills, and be the savior everyone desperately needs.